Kia ora koutou

 Told in movement, song, sound and theatrical lyricism, it is a beautiful surrealist duet.

-NEWS UPDATE: Poropiti has been chosen to showcase at the Auckland Arts Festival 2017 in the RAW season.
-Tickets available (koha) for one show only.
+Poropiti was also chosen to showcase at the Auckland Arts Festival 2017 in the RAW season.

 The video below shows development at Putahi Festival 2017 in Wellington.